jaytimm/PresElectionResults/README.md

 [DailyKos](https://www.dailykos.com/stories/2018/2/21/1742660/-The-ultimate-Daily-Kos-Elections-guide-to-all-of-our-data-sets#1),
 and included here as an **R data package**.

-Formats have been tweaked for uniform output across data sets.
-Links to R code demonstrate all details of work-flow from raw data to package table.

 -   [Installation](#installation)
 -   [Details](#details)
     -   [MEDSL - House returns by congressional district -